FIELD NOTE · 2026-05-18 · METHODOLOGY DISCLOSURE · FINLOGIX 2024 USABILITY STUDY

 The honest list of what I would flag in a Senior PD interview if asked about the d = 2.47:

-- Single-task scope.
-The study measured one task: order placement.
-The Finlogix dashboard supports many workflows — chart analysis, instrument discovery, news scanning, position review.
-The new layout may be faster on order placement and slower on chart analysis.
+2. Single-task scope.
+The study measured one task: time-to-insight (risk identification).
+The Finlogix dashboard supports many workflows — chart analysis, instrument discovery, news scanning, order placement.
+The new layout may be faster on risk identification and slower on chart analysis or order entry.
 The study does not speak to those.
+(A separate n = 15 lab study measured the order-placement flow at 8.2s → 2.9s; it is documented in the data-verification manifest and carries no published t-statistic.)

-- No multiple-comparison correction.
-Order-placement time was the primary metric, but the broader Finlogix evaluation tracked secondary metrics (error rate, recovery time, satisfaction score).
+6. No multiple-comparison correction.
+Time-to-insight was the primary metric, but the broader Finlogix evaluation tracked secondary metrics (error rate, recovery time, satisfaction score).
 Reporting only the strongest result among them without correcting for the family-wise error rate risks inflating the apparent significance of whichever metric won.

 Section 3 — What I’d do differently if running this today